 Every nonprofit has lapsed donors.
 These are donors who used to give to your organization, but for one reason or another, they have stopped giving.
-The definition of a lapsed donor differs some among organizations.
+The definition of a lapsed donor differs among organizations.
 Most tend to define the term as a previous donor who hasn’t given to your organization in the last 12 months.

 Whether you have one lapsed donor or thousands, they are incredibly important to the ongoing fundraising success of any nonprofit, no matter how big or small.

-Here’s Why Lapsed Donors Do Matter
+Here’s Why Lapsed Donors Matter

 Former donors have already indicated they have an affinity for your organization.
 Also, they have already shown they are willing to write a check to back up their feelings about your cause.
 Combined, these are two strong indications your lapsed donor might be willing to become an active donor again at some point.

-Don’t Give Up On Them Just Yet
+Don’t Give up on Them Just Yet

 Since you know you’re going to lose a minimum of 20%-40% of your donors every year to attrition, you must work at renewing the remaining 60%-80% of your active donors.
 At the same time, you need to work on replacing the 20%-40%.
 Plus, you should grow your donor base at a reasonable annual rate.
 So how do you do all this?

-Strategies To Not Lose Donors
+Strategies to Not Lose Donors